anjalihansda16/Customer-Analytics-and-Uplift-Test/README.md

 - The t-values for March (6.60) and April (5.77) are significantly larger than the critical value at the 95% confidence level, indicating that the increase in sales in the trial store during these months is statistically significant compared to the control store.
 - The sales performance of the trial store in March and April is outside the control store’s 5% to 95% confidence interval range, reinforcing the statistical difference.
-- The decline in April compared to March suggests that while the trial was effective, its impact may be tapering off.
+- February (0.78) suggests no meaningful change at the start of the trial and the decline in April compared to March suggests that while the trial was effective, its impact may be tapering off.

 ![Customer count uplift 88](viz/customer_count_uplift_88.png)

 - The t-values for March (17.87) and April (9.81) are significantly larger than the critical value at the 95% confidence level, indicating that the increase in customer count in the trial store during these months is statistically significant compared to the control store.
+February (1.39) shows a smaller impact, implying a delayed effect of the changes.
 - The customer count of the trial store in March and April is outside the control store’s 5% to 95% confidence interval range, reinforcing the statistical difference.

-## Conclusion
-The results of the trial strongly indicate that the **new store layouts had a measurable impact on customer behavior and sales performance**.
-Across all trial stores, **customer count increased significantly**, suggesting that the new layout successfully attracted more shoppers.
-However, the effect on **sales varied**, with some stores maintaining higher sales while others experienced fluctuations, potentially influenced by pricing strategies or promotions.

-- **Trial Store 77:** Both **sales and customer count saw sustained increases**, confirming the effectiveness of the new layout in driving growth.
-- **Trial Store 86:** Customer count increased consistently, but **sales uplift was not sustained**, raising the possibility of discounts or promotions influencing results.
-- **Trial Store 88:** A **strong initial sales increase** was observed, but the impact declined in April, suggesting the effect may taper off over time.

-Given the consistent uplift in customer traffic and **statistically significant sales increases in multiple trial stores**, rolling out the new layout to additional locations appears **promising**.
-However, the mixed impact on sales suggests that **further refinement**—such as optimizing pricing strategies or promotional offers—may be needed to maximize long-term revenue growth.
-Before full-scale implementation, **additional trials or analysis on pricing and product placement strategies may be beneficial** to ensure sustained success.
+### Impact Summary and Recommendations

+The trial store analysis provides clear evidence that the new store layout positively impacted both sales and customer count, particularly in March and April.

+Sales and customer footfall rose significantly in March and April across all trial stores, with Stores 77 and 88 showing the strongest uplift—signaling the new layout’s clear positive impact.
+February saw minimal change, indicating a short adjustment period for shoppers.
+Trial Store 86 showed a sharp sales spike in March, but this tapered off by April, although customer count remained consistently high—suggesting a disconnect between traffic and sales uplift.
+Store 88 also saw a modest decline in April, pointing to a gradual tapering of the layout’s influence.
+These patterns indicate that while the layout successfully drives short-term gains, sustaining momentum may require ongoing efforts like targeted promotions, refreshed product placement, or customer engagement initiatives.

+The trial results strongly support rolling out the new layout to all stores, particularly in locations where customer behavior aligns with Trial Stores 77 and 88.
+However, further analysis is recommended to understand the sustainability of the impact and whether additional strategies, such as targeted promotions, can maintain sales growth over a longer period.